 The Engineering Scholarship Office (143 Chrysler Center) is responsible for handling all of the undergraduate scholarships for the College of Engineering.
 Please visit the Engineering Scholarship Office website for more information and any questions regarding scholarships.

-The Findley Learning Center (FLC - 2281 GGB) is a central area that can be reserved by Professors and GSIs to hold office hours, review sessions, as well as place for students to study.
-Please contact the Main Office via firstname.lastname@example.org to schedule cubicles in the FLC.
+The Findley Learning Center (FLC) is a central area that can be reserved by Professors and GSIs to hold office hours, review sessions, as well as place for students to study.
+Please contact ME ASO via firstname.lastname@example.org to schedule rooms in the FLC.

 The International Center (I-Center) provides a variety of services for international students.
 The I-Center’s website contains important information on a number of topics, including visas, financial aid, health insurance, employment questions, and student organizations.